 - Licensed Clinical Social Worker;

 - Licensed Professional Counselor;

 This vacancy may be underfilled at the level of Behavioral Health Clinician in Residence (S24, $58,451 - $97,420).
 The employment standards for the Behavioral Health Clinician in Residence are: graduation from an accredited college with a master's degree in social work, psychology, counseling, or nursing; plus two years of clinical experience.
 Ability to register as a licensed eligible mental health professional within 90 days of the appointment and able to qualify for licensure requirement to practice in the Commonwealth of Virginia within 3 years of employment in one of the following: Licensed Clinical Social Worker, Licensed Professional Counselor, Licensed Clinical Psychologist, Licensed Marriage and Family Therapist, Licensed Substance Abuse Treatment Practitioner or Clinical Nurse Specialist.

 Note: A registered licensed eligible mental health professional has been approved by the applicable Virginia health regulatory board as a supervisee in clinical social work or a resident in clinical psychology, professional counseling, substance abuse treatment practice, or marriage and family therapy.

 NECESSARY SPECIAL REQUIREMENTS:

-The appointee to this position will be required to complete a criminal background check and a driving record check to the satisfaction of the employer.
-A TB screening upon hire and annually thereafter.
+The appointee to this position will be required to complete a criminal background check, a Child Protective Services Registry, a driving record check, and a sanctions screening to the satisfaction of the employer.
+TB screening upon hire and annually thereafter.
 Requires a National Provider Identifier.

 It is the policy of Fairfax County Government to prohibit discrimination on the basis of race, sex, color, national origin, religion, age, veteran status, political affiliation, genetics, or disability in the recruitment, selection, and hiring of its workforce.